9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ## Generalised lifting

-Although using `liftM3` tidies up our code, we can\'t use a `liftM`-family function to solve this sort of problem in general, because they\'re only defined up to `liftM5` by the standard libraries.
+Although using `liftM3` tidies up our code, we can't use a `liftM`-family function to solve this sort of problem in general, because they're only defined up to `liftM5` by the standard libraries.
 We could write variants up to whatever number we pleased, but that would amount to drudgery.

-If we had a constructor or pure function that took, say, ten parameters, and decided to stick with the standard libraries you might think we\'d be out of luck.
+If we had a constructor or pure function that took, say, ten parameters, and decided to stick with the standard libraries you might think we'd be out of luck.

-Of course, our toolbox isn\'t yet empty.
-In `Control.Monad`, there\'s a function named `ap` with an interesting type signature.
+Of course, our toolbox isn't yet empty.
+In `Control.Monad`, there's a function named `ap` with an interesting type signature.

 ``` screen